hrvach/deskhop/README.md

 |                    |     |          Total | 11.53    |

 USB-A connector can be Molex MX-67643-0910 or a cheaper/budget one that shares the same dimensions.
+TI ISO7721DR can be used instead of the ADuM - it's pin-compatible, much cheaper and with better specs.

 Additional steps: